dmitriyzov/kubernetes-course/README.md

 * kube-system - not for your use, for internal components (system processes)
 * kube-public - publicly-accessible data.
 Configmap contains cluster info without auth
 * kube-node-lease - holds information about heartbeats of nodes
-* default - this is the one you create resources in unless you created another namespace
+* default - this is the one you create resources in unless you create/specify another namespace.
+You can change the active namespace using `kubens`
 * kubernetes-dashboard - non-default, specific to minikube.

 There are a few use cases for namespaces: